tLDP/python-tldp/README.rst

 is because the supporting software for processing Linuxdoc and the various DocBook formats is split across many upstream packages and repositories.

+The generated python packages (see below) do not include the explicit dependencies to allow the package manager (e.g. apt, zypper, dnf) to install the dependencies.
+This would be a nice improvement.

+Here are the dependencies needed for this tool to run:

 Ubuntu / Debian
 +++++++++++++++
 - linuxdoc-tools{,-text,-latex}